Robert J. McGorrin, Head

 Graduate programs leading to the MAg, MS, or PhD degree in food science permit intensified study in subject areas of special interest.
 Research areas in the department include both basic and applied aspects of chemistry/biochemistry, microbiology/biotechnology, sensory analysis, and food engineering.
 Research in food processing operations covers a number of food commodities such as cereal products, dairy products, fruits, vegetables, meats, seafoods, wines and beers.

-Departmental facilities include well-equipped laboratories, a pilot plant, a winery, a micro-brewery, and an artisan cheese-making plant for instruction and research.
+Departmental facilities include well-equipped laboratories, a pilot plant, a winery, a pilot research brewery, and an artisan cheese-making plant for instruction and research.
 Research facilities also are available at the Coastal Oregon Marine Experiment Station Seafood Laboratory at Astoria and the Food Innovation Center in Portland, Oregon.

 Work Experience and Internships